AnotherKamila/sdn-loadbalancer/report/report.md

 and then send the traffic to that host.
 Therefore, up to L3 it performs standard routing: it knows how to reach different hosts.
-For simplicity, for this project we implemented a simplifed router which has its ARP and MAC tables pre-filled by the controller instead of running the ARP protocol and L2 learning.
+For simplicity, for this project we implemented a simplified router which has its ARP and MAC tables pre-filled by the controller instead of running the ARP protocol and L2 learning.
 The different components of a router are the following:

 ### L3: routing